 B. He has the power to provide.
 Sometimes in the face of absolute impossibility, (Philippians 4:19).

 C. He has the power to promote.
 He is coming to take us home to be with Him, (John 14:1-3).
 This world is just a temporary stop.

 A. Not the warped worldly view of a Father.
 If Father God was like the earthly father many of us had we wouldn’t want to love Him.
 Amazing how much your concept of God is shaped by the image of your earthly father.
 Good or bad!

-B. He loves us with an unconditional love.
-Loves us so much he gave away himself on the cross.
+B. He loves us with unconditional love.
+Loves us so much that he gave away himself on the cross.
 So that we will have everlasting life if we believe, (John 3:16).

 C. He will be there for us forever!
 Not just with us when it benefits Him.
 He is with us at all times.
 He is everywhere we go.
 “I’ll give you a dollar if you can tell me where He ain’t!”

 A. Perhaps the greatest benefit of salvation is Peace!
 I first experienced that peace as a new Christian, (Your personal testimony).

 B. Without Christ, our lives are marked with fear all the time.
 Fear of dying and fear of life after death.

 C. Fear of the consequences of our sin.
 God has promised to keep all who trust in him in perfect peace, (Isaiah 26:3)

 You can’t depend on Santa.
 The jolly fat man will let you down.
 But, I can guarantee you that Jesus will never let you down.
 Put your trust in Him, the Wonderful Counselor, the Mighty God, the Everlasting Father, and the Prince of Peace.